What’s the minimum credit score for a home loan in Australia?

 How can I improve my credit score?

-But be careful, it can be easy to get into debt so make sure to pay your balance off in full each month and only apply for a credit card with a low limit.
-Defaulting on a payment will put you back months in the eyes of the bank.
-Taking out credit soon before you apply for a loan can also send a negative signal to your lender.
+But be careful, it can be easy to get into debt with a credit card.
+Make sure to pay your balance off in full each month and consider applying for a credit card with a low limit.

 Can I get a home loan with a bad credit score?